HashiniDisanayaka/MachineLearningProject/README.md

 ### Your goal is to predict the operating condition of a waterpoint for each record in the dataset.
 You are provided the following set of information about the waterpoints:

-*amount_tsh - Total static head (amount water available to waterpoint) *date_recorded - The date the row was entered
+* amount_tsh - Total static head (amount water available to waterpoint)
+* date_recorded - The date the row was entered
-*funder - Who funded the well
+* funder - Who funded the well
---gps_height - Altitude of the well
+-- gps_height - Altitude of the well
---installer - Organization that installed the well --longitude - GPS coordinate
+-- installer - Organization that installed the well
+-- longitude - GPS coordinate
 --latitude - GPS coordinate
 --wpt_name - Name of the waterpoint if there is one --num_private -